 The sori, a spherical, dot-like clusters of sporangia (produces and contains the spores in ferns and fungi), are formed on the undersides of the leaflets.
 The sori are first yellow or orange in color but become dark gray as they mature.
 The spores mature and spread in spring.

 Plant Parts Used: It is the rhizome (root) that is used in herbal medicine.

 The rhizomes are preferably collected late in the fall (October-November) and are eaten fresh or dried for later use in the form of decoction, liquid extracts, and tinctures.

 The rhizome has a sweet and licorice-like taste.

 Health Benefits, Uses and and Claims of Polypody Root

-The sweet licorice-like taste is due the substance osladin, which is very similar to glycyrrhizin found in liquorice (Glycyrrhiza glabra).
+The sweet licorice-like taste is due to the substance osladin, which is very similar to glycyrrhizin found in licorice (Glycyrrhiza glabra).

 The rhizomes contain around 15% sucrose and 4% glucose.